 Employees are integral to a company’s success.
 Highly skilled and motivated talent can take a business far, but the days when employees spent the majority of their working lives at one company are over and have given way to a culture of job hopping.

 This makes understanding how to leverage and retain your most skilled and talented employees a crucial process to ensuring your company’s long-term success.
-By keeping your best employees, you can improve client or customer satisfaction, product sales and maintain a positive working environment, while maintaining a motivated core staff base who buy into your corporate philosophy.
+By retaining your best employees, you can improve client or customer satisfaction, product sales and maintain a positive working environment, while maintaining a motivated core staff base who buy into your corporate philosophy.

 Getting to the heart of the issue